-David is an advocate for all things British, and his target audience his men aged forty or over, he is on the search for the best of menswear, travel, watches, cars and general lifestyle.
+David is an advocate for all things British, and his target audience is men aged forty or over.
+He is always on the search for the best of menswear, travel, watches, cars and general lifestyle.

 Style is a walk in the park for the Grey Fox

 I have always had an interest in dressing well – as a lawyer I had to wear snappy suits.
 But since my early forties, I’d found it hard to know what to wear and where to buy my clothes.
 At that age, men become uncertain about when they should be wearing jeans and a T-shirt or not, etc. It’s not a huge worry, but it’s something we think about.